akka/akka/akka-docs/rst/java/lambda-persistence.rst

-``LookingAround`` customer is browsing the site, but hasn't added anything to the shopping cart ``Shopping`` customer has recently added items to the shopping cart ``Inactive`` customer has items in the shopping cart, but hasn't added anything recently, ``Paid`` customer has purchased the items
+``LookingAround`` customer is browsing the site, but hasn't added anything to the shopping cart ``Shopping`` customer has recently added items to the shopping cart ``Inactive`` customer has items in the shopping cart, but hasn't added anything recently ``Paid`` customer has purchased the items

 .. note::